The latest from the Political Grapevine:

 The south Florida shrink, who treated 20 Kerry supporters for trauma caused by President Bush’s re-election, says the possibility of an Ohio recount has given Democrats an outlet for their frustrations and they’ve stopped calling him for therapy.

-Psychologist Douglas Schooler told The Boca Raton News that the Kerry campaign’s deafening silence after their defeat was largely responsible for the loss of appetite, sleeplessness, nightmares and pervasive moodiness associated with what the American Mental Health Association is calling Post Election Selection Trauma or PEST.
+Psychologist Douglas Schooler (search) told The Boca Raton News that the Kerry campaign’s deafening silence after their defeat was largely responsible for the loss of appetite, sleeplessness, nightmares and pervasive moodiness associated with what the American Mental Health Association is calling Post Election Selection Trauma (search) or PEST.

 Schooler says now that Kerry has vowed that all the votes will be counted, his supporters "no longer suffer in silence."
 And Dr. Schooler’s phone no longer rings.
 But the head of the AHA, Rob Gordon, says the healing process will continue as long as Bush is in office.
 He adds, "He’s going to keep making mistakes and sending people into therapy."